Community Connectedness for Suicide Prevention

 - Seneca County Mental Health Department and Racker Centers

 - Southeast Alaska Regional Health Consortium

 Connectedness for Trauma and Suicide Prevention: Needs and Opportunities to Address Social Isolation in a

 Offers a webinar with panelists discussing the importance of community connectedness to prevent suicide and trauma during a public health emergency.
 Focus is on populations who experience social isolation and are at risk of suicide such as the elderly, youth, veterans, and LBGTQ groups.
 Includes a list of resources addressing social isolation and suicide prevention.

 The Star Collection

-Features free e-books for American Indian/Alaska Native youth to celebrate their culture, foster connectedness,
+Features free e-books for American Indian/Alaska Native youth to celebrate their culture, foster connectedness, and support positive relationships.

 Organization(s): Centers for Disease Control and Prevention (CDC)